-You’ve changed your entire diet to remove the number one infant food allergy — dairy.
+You’ve changed your entire diet to remove the number one infant food allergen — dairy.
 You’re hoping it’ll improve your precious little one’s symptoms.
 Maybe you’ve seen some improvement, but not enough.
 Or maybe you haven’t had any.

 If you thought removing dairy from your diet was difficult, you’ll soon realize soy is in everything!
 It can be so overwhelming and challenging figuring out what you can eat.
 And what soy-free foods will actually keep you nourished while you continue to breastfeed?